complexsystemslab/project_ideas/phd_ad.md

 ### 🏰 Where You’ll Be Based

-York University is a **Russell Group, Top 10 UK university** located in one of the most beautiful, vibrant, and historic medieval cities in England.
+University of York is a **Russell Group, Top 10 UK university** located in one of the most beautiful, vibrant, and historic medieval cities in England.
 You will get world-class academic resources combined with an incredible quality of life.

 ### 📩 How to Apply